dav-par/eng114_DevOps/readme.md

 # Eng114_DevOps
-I have started an intensive fulltime DevOps course with Sparta Global, we have covered the below topics with more to come.
+I have started an intensive full time DevOps course with Sparta Global, we have covered the below topics with more to come.

 # Index
 [Profile tips](/Documentation/docs/profile_tips.md)